-Great attention has been paid to the ethics of responding to computer attack in terms of use of force alternatives under theories of the Law of War, or Law of Armed Conflict (LOAC).
+In terms of analogues, cybersecurity is often compared with physical conflict (i.e., war.)
+As a result, the discussion may focus on the ethics of responding to computer attack in terms of use of force alternatives under theories of the Law of War, or Law of Armed Conflict (LOAC).
 For the purposes of this discussion, there are parallels to concepts embodied in the LOAC.
 For example, the LOAC requires military necessity as a pre-requisite for the use of force.
 It requires distinction, that is, actions must be directed against lawful combatants and military targets, not against civilians and civilian infrastructure.
 Lastly, the LOAC requires proportionality, that is a use of force less than or equal to the original harm or violation.
-As a result of international agreements and protocols, such as those defined in the Geneva Conventions, [33] militaries around the world operate under strict Rules of Engagement (ROE).
+As a result of international agreements and protocols, such as those defined in the Geneva Conventions, [39] militaries around the world operate under strict Rules of Engagement (ROE).
 These ROE guide decision making on the field of battle to ensure the actions of military personnel do not result in potential war crimes charges.

-Yurcik [60, 61] discusses ethics in relation to attack and retaliation using information warfare (IW) tactics, and considers whether the lethality of IW operations affects the ethics of employing such operations in defense.
+Yurcik [78, 79] discusses ethics in relation to attack and retaliation using information warfare (IW) tactics, and considers whether the lethality of IW operations affects the ethics of employing such operations in defense.
 This applies to military responses to attacks at the nation-state level, but sets the stage for the equivalent considerations of responses in non-military settings.
 Yurcik next considers hack-back, or aggressive responses to computer attack by attacking back.
-[37] More complete analyses of the application of international law and the law of war to state-directed IW - also known as cyberwarfare - operations were done by Sharp [54] and Wingfield.
-[58] The actors here are primarily nation-states, not individuals.
+[44] More complete analyses of the application of international law and the law of war to state-directed IW - also known as cyberwarfare - operations were done by Sharp [70] and Wingfield.
+[76] The actors here are primarily nation-states, not individuals.

-Dittrich and Himma [22] discuss the legal and ethical frameworks for responding to computer intrusions.
+Dittrich and Himma [25] discuss the legal and ethical frameworks for responding to computer intrusions.
 Their research identifies three ethical principles as being central to consideration of aggressive counter-measures: the Defense Principle, the Necessity Principle, and the Evidentiary Principle.
 Dittrich and Himma build on previous work by Yurcik, specifically focusing on the non-military considerations for response, as well as considering transition of response from civilian to military realms.
-Himma later expands [30] on previous work with Dittrich to include the Punishment Principle and the Retaliation Principle.
+Himma later expands [36] on previous work with Dittrich to include the Punishment Principle and the Retaliation Principle.

-2.4.2 IEEE/ACM Standards
+2.4.2 IEEE, ACM, and other professional standards

-The Association of Computing Machinery's Code of Ethics and Professional Conduct [3] consists of three distinct parts which highlight fundamental ethical considerations, specific professional responsibilities, and leadership imperatives.
+The Association of Computing Machinery's (ACM) Code of Ethics and Professional Conduct [5] consists of three distinct parts which highlight fundamental ethical considerations, specific professional responsibilities, and leadership imperatives.
 Section 1 entreats members to: "contribute to society and human well-being" (Section 1.1) and to "avoid harm to others" (Section 1.2), along with six other principles (e.g., don't discriminate, be honest, respect privacy).
 Professional responsibilities include calls that "ACM members must obey existing local, state, province, national, and international laws unless there is a compelling ethical basis not to do so," (Section 2.3) and to "access computing and communication resources only when authorized to do so."
 (Section 2.8), along with maintaining competence, accepting review, etc.

-IEEE also maintains the "IEEE Code of Ethics" [34], which, although more abbreviated than the ACM version, contains many of the same imperatives.
-Specifically, the code commits members "to the highest ethical and professional conduct".
-Members agree to avoid conflicts of interest, be honest, engage in responsible decision making, accept criticism of work, etc. Of particular interest are the mandates to "to improve the understanding of technology, its appropriate application, and potential consequences" and "to avoid injuring others, their property, reputation, or employment by false or malicious action"
+The IEEE also maintains the IEEE Code of Ethics [40], which, although more abbreviated than the ACM version, contains many of the same imperatives.
+Specifically, the code commits members "to the highest ethical and professional conduct."
+Members agree to avoid conflicts of interest, be honest, engage in responsible decision making, accept criticism of work, etc. Of particular interest are the mandates, "to improve the understanding of technology, its appropriate application, and potential consequences," and, "to avoid injuring others, their property, reputation, or employment by false or malicious action."